sovata8/RevealingTableViewCell/README.md

 ## What is it?
 RevealingTableViewCell is a UITableViewCell that can be swiped to reveal content underneath its main view.
 It can be set up through Interface Builder, with no code changes.
-It does not provide anything other than the sliding view - it's up to you to set up any views that need be revealed.
+(Note that it does not provide anything other than the sliding view - it's up to you to set up any views that need be revealed, e.g. buttons etc.)

 <p align="center"><img src="Screenshots/RevealingCellScreenRecording10s.gif" /></p>